Open Source AI Agent Framework for Enterprise

 AtlasClaw

-Webhook entrypoints and skill-based Providers let observability, ITSM, OA, CRM, and other enterprise systems gain AI capability without rewriting them.
+Webhook entrypoints, Skills, and provider-based integrations let observability, ITSM, OA, CRM, SmartCMP, Jira, and other enterprise systems gain AI capability without rewriting them.

 Model governance